Ngaiti/Horse-tracker/README.md

 ## How to Evolve This System

-To evolve this prototype into a real-world equine management system, I would focus on several key areas.
-First, I would replace the in-memory data with a robust **SQL or NoSQL database** (like PostgreSQL or MongoDB) to ensure data persistence and scalability.
-Second, I would implement **user authentication and roles** (e.g., for Owners, Trainers, Vets) to control access to sensitive information.
-Finally, I'd introduce a **real-time data layer using WebSockets** to instantly push updates to the frontend, such as live health alerts from IoT sensors on each horse, providing a truly dynamic and interactive monitoring experience.
+To evolve this prototype into a real-world equine management system, the focus would be on three core areas: data persistence, user management, and real-time integration.
+The first step is to replace the mock data with a database like PostgreSQL or MongoDB, which would securely store all horse records, training logs, and medical histories.
+Next, I would implement a comprehensive user authentication system with role based access control (vets, trainers, owners, etc.) to securely access and manage only the information relevant to them.
+Finally, I would then integrate it with wearable sensors on the horses to stream live health data (real time data using websockets to push updates to frontend) and expand its features to include a scheduling module for appointments and financial tracking for expenses.